iurnah/jos-course/README.md

 #### Notes:
-See the notes in the wiki page for review
+- See the notes in the wiki page for review
+- Be careful when working on it, refere to the [git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules)